-The applicant and owner of the property Brian Glaser is requesting the Planning Commission's consideration for an application for a new shed.
-The application for the Architectural and Zoning Review was received on June 9, 2022.
-The contract, Tuff Shed, has acquired a town business license, and the applicant has paid the fee.
-There is no need for Pikes Peak Regional Building Department, as the shed is 200 sq. feet.
+The applicant and owner of the property Molly Nord is requesting the Planning Commission's consideration for an application for a new shed.
+The application for the Architectural and Zoning Review was received on July 11, 2022.
+The applicant has paid the application fee and will advise Sunset Buildings to get a business license if they do the installation (applicants may built it themselves).
+There is no need for Pikes Peak Regional Building Department involvement, as the shed is less than the 200 square-foot threshold.